top of page

 CONCLUDING THOUGHTS:

 Along this journey, Lorraine and I have had the opportunity (and pleasure) to visit numerous towns and cities.
-Each radiates with its own unique "aura".
+Each radiates with its own uniqueness.
 It's the impression, or the vibe, you get as you stroll the streets and meet the locals.
 Some auras linger as a fine perfume, while others leave you in need of a Silkwood-shower.
 While each may have a Main Street, and a Visitor's Center, and municipal services, it's the less quantifiable trait of a shared community-vision (past, present and future) that seems to set each location apart.
 We've been in some "one gas-station" towns that are so desolate even dust won't settle there, but their town-folk are so dang friendly and quick with a story that you find reasons to linger.
 Even though some of its buildings may have long ago closed their eyes for the last time, the charm of most places is in its people.
-This sense of community is a location's essence, aura and weather-vein.
+This sense of community is a location's essence, aura, and weather-vein.
 The greater the pride, the greater its glow.
-It's the difference between a sense of hope or hopelessness.
+It's the difference between hope or hopelessness.

 Why did I launch into this diatribe about sense of community?
 Because you can sense a renewal going on in Waco.
 A vitality returning to its streets.
 A slow reawakening.
-Window boardings coming down and "Grand Opening" banners rising in their place.
+Window-boardings coming down and "Grand Opening" banners rising in their place.
 Businesses returning to the places that businesses should be.

 We were remarkably surprised at what this sleepy city had to offer.
 For such a small place there is a lot to see and do.
 Although still more "farm town" than "big city", Waco seems like a nice place to live with a good mixture of outdoor and indoor activities (not to mention home of Baylor University).
 Although I would not call it a destination vacation spot, we enjoyed our stay and worth the detour if you're passing by.

-115 views1 comment
+164 views1 comment

 Recent Posts